BarshaLamichhane/GovTech-hackathon/README.md

 This repository is now split into two main folders:

 - `gov-tech-RAG-wiki/` — contains the existing GovTech RAG/Wiki prototype and legacy app logic.
 - `Azure-RAG/` — contains the new React frontend and backend for a PDF-based Azure RAG chatbot.
+An Azure-ready RAG document QA system with FastAPI, Hugging Face embeddings, FAISS, multi-PDF ingestion, vector index management, and grounded LLM-style retrieval.
 - `learning/` — contains a minimal interactive project for understanding chunking, embeddings, vector stores, and retrieval.

 ## How to use